 The sales comparison, income and cost approaches to value were considered for this mass appraisal valuation.

 The following Departmental guidelines were considered and adhered to:

-- Sales from 1/1/2017 to 12/31/2019 (at minimum) were considered in all analyses. - This report intends to meet the requirements of the Uniform Standards of Professional Appraisal Practice, Standards 5 and 6.
+• This report intends to meet the requirements of the Uniform Standards of Professional Appraisal Practice, Standards 5 and 6.

 Forces Impacting Market Value of Industrial Property